oVirt/ovirt-site/source/feature/cluster-parameters-override.html.md

 #### User Interface

-Support the new settings for the following actions: Add VM, Edit VM, Create Template, Edit template, Add Instance, Edit instance.
+Support the new settings for the following actions: Add VM, Edit VM, Create Template, Edit template, Add Instance, Edit instance, Add pool, Edit pool.
 \*Each host has a limited set of possible machine-types/cpu-models but this information is sometimes unavailable (e.g a cluster without hosts), from this reason these properties can't be validated by the engine until the VM execution stage.

 ##### WEB - (User and Admin)

 *   Add an editable combo-box labeled 'Emulated machine' in the 'System tab' for each of the specified actions.
-Provide a tooltip with the default cluster machine-type (if information is available).
 *   Add an editable combo-box labeled 'CPU model' in the 'System tab' for each of the specified actions.
-Provide a tooltip with the default cluster cpu-model (if information is available).
+*   Add an editable combo-box for the two fields in the 'System tab' under run-once.

 ##### REST